nrwl/nx/docs/node/tutorial/03-share-code.md

 # Step 3: Share Code

 Awesome!
-The application is working like we expect!
+The application is working as expected!

 Next, let's work on refactoring a bit.
 What we're planning to do is move the `Todo` type to it's own library.
-This would be important if we want to share the type between multiple applications, without having to duplicate the same type everywhere.
+This is important if we want to share the type between multiple applications, without having to duplicate the same type everywhere.

 **Run the following generator to create a library:**